Kauflux

 Add the filter and select one or multiple Amazon product categories.

-Only variations which are mapped with the selected Amazon product categories in the Amazon section of the Item » Edit item » [Open item] » Tab: Multi-Channel menu are exported.
+Only variations which are linked with the selected Amazon product type in the Amazon section of the Item » Items » [Open item] menu are exported.

 Item type